 Setting up a new (OS X) development machine: Part 1 - Core Files and Custom Shell

-(This is part of a series of posts on Setting up a new OS X development machine. )
+This is a series of posts on Setting up a new OS X development machine.

 Between onboarding new developers, wiping old computers and starting from scratch, and buying new computers, I've done a fresh install of my development environment at least a dozen times in the last year or so.
 Over this time I've started identifying ways I can optimize my experience of getting a new machine started.

 I'd love to share some of these tips with you, and I'd also love to hear your tips from you on Twitter and add them to this post.

 Sync your "core" files

 The first thing I do when I'm setting up a new machine is get my core files in.
 There are many ways to sync these core preferences and configuration files--storing them on a thumb drive, in your email, Github, etc.--but I use Dropbox to sync them.
 So, before I do anything else, I start the Dropbox syncing process.
 1password, Alfred, zsh, textexpander, and many of my other apps rely on configuration files that I sync across my machines with Dropbox, so Dropbox sync is vital.

 Now that we have our core files synced, we're ready to start customizing our terminal.

 Before I do any work in the terminal, I'll be sure to install iTerm2.
 I actually install it using Homebrew Cask, but we won't get to that until the next blog post, so for now just download iTerm2 and install it.